-For many of us out in the country, they’re our best bet for reliable Internet.
-As an added bonus, it comes with no data caps and when you call their help line, you get a real person in the US on the other end.
+For many of us out in the country, they’re our best bet for reliable internet.
+As an added bonus, the service comes with no data caps and when you call their help line, you get a real person in the US on the other end.

-This page included the best deals we could find for Windstream after combing through hundreds of Internet plan details across the US.
+This page includes the best Windstream deals we found after combing through hundreds of internet plan details across the US.

 Top Windstream Deals